-Abraham Lot—The Passovers and Throughs
+Abraham—Lot—The Passovers and Throughs

-A condensed version of this topic is also presented in the very lengthy "The Monarch Butterfly - An Illustration of Transformation Part One" article under the Abraham section, (you will have to scroll quite a ways down) That particular presentation centered more on the transformative and development aspect of this portion of scripture, and of course highlighted the use of the number four in communicating that as does the whole article.
+A condensed version of this topic is also presented in the very lengthy "The Monarch Butterfly - An Illustration of Transformation Part One" article under the Abraham section, (you will have to scroll quite a ways down) That particular presentation centered more on the transformation and development aspect of this portion of scripture, and of course highlighted the use of the number four in communicating that as does the whole article.

-I decided to present the situation here in a more detailed fashion, for the purpose of spotlighting some other lessons captured with in it, specifically some Passovers or "throughs" that occur along the way.
+I decided to present the situation here in a more detailed fashion, for the purpose of spotlighting some other lessons captured within it, specifically some Passovers or "throughs" that occur along the way.
 In the Exodus account of "Passover or Pesach" It is God who passes "through" (avur) the land and skips over (Pesach) the homes with the sacrificial blood on their doorposts that spared the children of Israel from the final judgment on Egypt.
 Several instances of passing through occur that contains these same patterns and elements and give us insight and lesson into the main Passover event and its relationship to the most famous Passover of all.
 The cross!

 A forewarning that I will be taking the more lengthy scenic route in getting to the main point of this article, but the lessons along the way are worth the detours we will take.
 They are simply too impressive to simply "pass" them by.